 Deep Cleaning Your Home

 You have decided that it is time to get your house in order and to keep it clean.
 After you have followed my plan for decluttering your home, you are ready to give it a deep cleaning.
 If your housekeeping has been neglected for a while, or if you have just moved into a pre-owned house, this may be a big project.
 You may be able to knock it out in one weekend, but if not, follow my 7-day plan for deep cleaning your home.

 Once you are done, you can follow my weekly cleaning schedule to keep it sparkling and beautiful.
 You will be amazed to discover how much a clean home positively affects your mood and those in your family.

 Day 1: How to Deep Clean Your Kitchen

 Your kitchen needs a general cleaning every night after supper.
 For the deep cleaning, you need to focus on the large appliances, as well as all kitchen surfaces.
 Here are some items that will need special attention:

-- Oven - If you do not have a self-cleaning oven, use a cleaner such as Easy Off.
-For standard ovens, consider lining the bottom with aluminun foil for easier future cleaning.
+- Oven: If you do not have a self-cleaning oven, use a cleaner such as Easy Off.
+For standard ovens, consider lining the bottom with aluminum foil for easier future cleaning.
 This will not work with convection ovens.

 Day 2: How to Deep Clean Your Bathrooms